 Amazon Prime is more than just sharing content.
 For your annual subscription charge you get access to a great number of perks, including reduced expedited shipping on orders:

-- Prime Now access
+- Prime Now and Amazon Fresh

-- Early access to Amazon Lightning Deals
+- Amazon Lightning Deals early access

 - 20% off diapers subscriptions